-Action 1.22 Universal TK - Expanding access to Pre-Kindergarten programs within San Ramon Valley Unified School District.
+SRVUSD added action 1.22 - Universal TK - Expanding access to Pre-Kindergarten programs within San Ramon Valley Unified School District.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
-A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Updat Table.
+A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+Table.